RenanFlorentino/RenanFlorentino/README.md

 - 👋 Hi, I’m @RenanFlorentino and I'm a data science student.
-- 👀 I’m interested in improving my skills in algorithms and software programming.
+- 👀 I’m interested in improving my skills in algorithms and in software programming.
 - 🌱 I’m currently learning Python, C, C++.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...